 A 2018 study of the records of 260,000 people showed increased Alzheimer’s dementia among chronic users of benzodiazepines or z-drugs.
-Earlier studies have showed similar findings.
+Earlier studies have shown similar findings.

-[Common benzodiazepines: Restoril, Halcion, Xanax, Dalmane, Ativan, Klonopin, Prosom]
+[Common benzodiazepines: Temazepam, Restoril, Halcion, Xanax, Dalmane, Ativan, Klonopin, Prosom]

 A 2020 study reviewed 28 earlier research studies — a total of more than 340,000 patients.
 The studies showed increased cancer with chronic use of benzodiazepines and z-drugs.

-Still other studies have showed increased falls, fractures and accidents, infections, and greater mortality for users of benzodiazepines.
+Still other studies have shown increased falls, fractures and accidents, infections, and greater mortality for users of benzodiazepines.

 In 2019, a report by Public Health England, an agency of the British government, warned about the risk of addiction to prescription drugs — especially benzodiazepines and z-drugs.

 Fortunately, most women can find better sleep without having to swallow risky chemicals every night.